truestamp/truestamp-canonify/examples/README.md

 To test out the browser examples locally you'll need a simple HTTP server that supports CORS.
 An easy local server to try without any installation is '[serve](https://github.com/vercel/serve)'.
 You can try it out by running `npm run serve` from the root directory of this repository (not the examples/ directory).

 Once the server is running open [http://127.0.0.1:8080/examples/web](http://127.0.0.1:8080/examples/web) in your browser.
-This example code implements a demo app the utilizes [alpine.js](https://github.com/alpinejs/alpine/) and the UMD build to provide some interactivity, and a simpler example using ES Modules.
+This example code implements a demo app the utilizes [alpine.js](https://github.com/alpinejs/alpine/) and the IIFE build to provide some interactivity, and a simpler example using ES Modules.